kali-linex/linex/Documentation/RCU/whatisRCU.rst

-In the three-step procedure shown above, the updater is performing both the removal and the reclamation step, but it is often helpful for an entirely different thread to do the reclamation, as is in fact the case in the Linux kernel's directory-entry cache (dcache).
+In the three-step procedure shown above, the updater is performing both the removal and the reclamation step, but it is often helpful for an entirely different thread to do the reclamation, as is in fact the case in the Linex kernel's directory-entry cache (dcache).
 Even if the same thread performs both the update step (step (a) above) and the reclamation step (step (c) above), it is often helpful to think of them separately.
 For example, RCU readers and updaters need not communicate at all,